ozum/pg-generator/README.md

 CAVEAT: Singleton Nature of Configuration
 -----------------------------------------
-This module uses node-config via require('config') for configuration.
-Node config is a singleton as of this writing, which returns created config object.
+This module uses config module via require('config') for configuration.
+Config module is a singleton as of this writing, which returns same config object for each request.
 As a result subsequent calls in the same process return same configuration even configuration file changed and/or sequelize-pg-generator constructor called with different config file.

-This is usually no problem since generator supposed to be called once.
-However if this behaviour prevents testing.
+This is usually no problem since generator supposed to be called once in the same process.
+However this behaviour prevents testing.
 Additionally you may want to avoid this behavior whatever reason.
 To side step this, it is added "resetConfig" option to constructor.
 If it is set to true it resets and rereads configuration.
-To do this we clear node-config from node cache.
-It is sub-optimal solution suggested by lorenwest in node-config issues.
+To do this we clear config module from node cache.
+It is sub-optimal solution suggested by lorenwest in github issues section.

 To activate this behavior just set resetConfig to true or from cli add --resetConfig: